sdroege/gstreamer-rs/docs/gstreamer-video/docs.md

 # Returns

-a new `VideoTimeCode` from the given string
+a new `VideoTimeCode` from the given string or `None` if the string could not be passed.
 <!-- impl VideoTimeCode::fn add_frames -->
 Adds or subtracts `frames` amount of frames to `self`. tc needs to contain valid data, as verified by `VideoTimeCode::is_valid`.